ilyaizen/habistat/vibes/guidebook.md

 See [tech-stack.md](tech-stack.md) or check the project's `package.json` for a fuller list.

 **Cross-Platform Data Layer Warning**:
-Never use Node-only SQLite drivers (like `better-sqlite3`) in code that might run in the browser.
-Use a cross-platform solution like `wa-sqlite` or `sql.js`.
+The project uses `better-sqlite3` in Node.js/Tauri environments and `sql.js` in the browser.
+Never import Node-only drivers like `better-sqlite3` in browser-facing code.
+The current setup correctly handles this by conditionally importing the right driver based on the environment.

 ## Testing Guidelines